awsdocs/amazon-personalize-developer-guide/doc_source/domain-dsg-recommendations.md

 --num-results 10
 ```

+ To filter recommendation results, specify the filter's Amazon Resource Name \(ARN\) with additional the `filter-arn` parameter\.
+For more information, see [Filtering recommendations and user segments](filter.md)\.
+If your use case includes automatic filtering \(such as filtering already purchased items for the [Recommended for you](ECOMMERCE-use-cases.md#recommended-for-you-use-case) use case\), the automatic filter is applied in addition your filter\.

 ## Getting recommendations with a recommender \(AWS SDKs\)<a name="get-domain-rec-sdk"></a>

 The following code shows how to get Amazon Personalize recommendations from your recommender with the AWS SDKs\.
 Change the value of `userId` to a user ID that is in the data that you imported\.
 A list of the top 10 recommended items for the user displays\.
 To change the number of recommended items, change the value for `numResults`\.
 The default is 25 items\.
 The maximum is 500 items\.
 If your recommender's use case requires an itemId, replace the `userId` parameter with `itemId` and specify the item ID\.

  If you recorded events for a user before they logged in \(an anonymous user\), you can get recommendations for this user by providing the `sessionId` from those events instead of a `userId`\.
 For more information about recording events for anonymous users, see [PutEvents operation](recording-events.md#event-record-api)\.

+ To filter recommendation results, specify the filter's Amazon Resource Name \(ARN\) with the additional the `filterArn` parameter\.
+For more information, see [Filtering recommendations and user segments](filter.md)\.
+If your use case includes automatic filtering \(such as filtering already purchased items for the [Recommended for you](ECOMMERCE-use-cases.md#recommended-for-you-use-case) use case\), the automatic filter is applied in addition your filter\.

 ------
 #### [ SDK for Python \(Boto3\) ]